 - Pros: Fast and free, Grammarly also proofreads your document and checks for a wide range of issues.

 - Cons: Reporting is not as robust as other tools.

-This plagiarism detector is free.
-It asks questions about your paper before it is checked.
+This free online plagiarism checker asks questions about your paper before it is checked.
 You can indicate your grade level, what type of paper it is and other factors before checking.
 Note that pushing the “premium” button will automatically transfer you to Grammarly.

 - Cost: Free.

 - Cons: This plagiarism checker wasn’t as accurate as Grammarly – it did not detect the obvious plagiarism in my passage – and opting for the premium version offered in the results transferred us to Grammarly.
 Save time and use Grammarly or another detector from the start on your content to avoid issues.